Prepared by the National Wildlife Control Training Program. Research-based, wildlife control information.

 Terms to Know

-Biological Carrying Capacity The maximum number of individuals of a given population that an environment can sustain.
+Biological Carrying Capacity The maximum number of animals of a given population that an environment can sustain.

 Cultural carrying capacity (CCC) The number of animals that a human or human community will tolerate in a given area.